blog_header

 by Daphne Thompson, on May 20, 2016 12:08:55 PM

 If you live in the Houston area, Thursday afternoon must have been quite loud.
-Highly electrical severe storms passed through the area on May 19, causing flash flooding along the way …
+Highly electrical severe storms passed through the area on May 19, causing flash flooding along the …

 Read Story